RonT23/WSN/README.md

-# UOA WSN Project <add the title of the paper here>
+# WSN Project :
+## An integrated, automated and modular approach for real-time weather monitoring of surface meteorological variables and short-range forecasting using machine learning

 Weather monitoring and forecasting plays a crucial role in multiple aspects of our everyday lives.
 This project sets the initiatives for the implementation of a fully automated system for real-time weather monitoring of the fundamental meteorological parameters and their short-range forecasting.